Prolix19/budget-tracker-pwa/README.md

  2. Visit http://localhost:3001/ to begin using the application

 ## Tests
-There is no test suite included with this application
+There is no test suite included with this application.

 ## Author
-Application written by Daniel Birmingham ([GitHub profile](https://github.com/Prolix19/))
+Application written by Daniel Birmingham ([GitHub profile](https://github.com/Prolix19/)).

 ## License
 [The MIT License](https://opensource.org/licenses/MIT)

 ## Contributing
-This project is not open to contributions at this time
+This project is not open to contributions at this time.

 ## Questions
-You may reach me via email at 51418825+Prolix19@users.noreply.github.com with any additional questions you may have
+You may reach me via email at 51418825+Prolix19@users.noreply.github.com with any additional questions you may have.